Varnik2500/Tic-Tac-Toe/README.md

 3. The first player to align 3 symbols either horizontally, vertically, or diagonally wins.
 4. If all boxes are filled and there is no winner, the game will declare a draw.
 5. You can reset the game using the "Reset Game" or "New Game" button at any time.

+## Demo

+You can view a live demo of the project [here](https://tic-tac-toe-game-by-varnik.netlify.app/).

 ## Files